Work experience and employment

 Autistic young people want a chance to prove themselves in the workplace – just like everybody else starting out in their career.
 But sadly we know that getting a foot on the employment ladder can be harder for these young people.

-Around 700,000 people in the UK have autism and yet just 21.7% of autistic adults are in full or part-time paid employment.
+Around 700,000 people in the UK are autistic and yet just 21.7% of autistic adults are in full or part-time paid employment.

 Increasingly employers are starting to understand the benefits of a neurodiverse workforce - and are seeking employees who can offer different ways of thinking and problem-solving.